alice-cai/laboratory-lockdown/README.md

 ## Inspiration

 This game was heavily inspired by [Mu Complex](https://store.steampowered.com/app/383690/Mu_Complex/).
-I played this game when I was a kid and loved the concept so much I wanted to make my own shitty version of it - check it out if you love hacking/puzzle/adventure games!
+I played it when I was a kid and loved the concept so much I wanted to make my own shitty version of it - check it out if you love hacking/puzzle/adventure games!

 ## Development Instructions